kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 - https://github.com/kubernetes/kubernetes/issues/87709 (logging of netpol actions, will help describing states we reach)
 - https://github.com/projectcalico/felix/issues/2032 non-deterministic time frames for policy applications - addressable through published performance tests which measure time to policy implementation for several pods in several namespaces.
 - https://github.com/projectcalico/felix/issues/2008 need to test postStart pods in networkpolicy upstream
-- https://github.com/vmware-tanzu/antrea/issues/381 addressable by performance tests *or* node-targetted tests.
+- https://github.com/vmware-tanzu/antrea/issues/381 addressable by performance tests *or* node-targeted tests.
-- https://github.com/kubernetes/kubernetes/issues/88375 : The test matrix for Egress is almost entirely empty, decrease verbosity of new tests will organically increase likeliehood of new test submissions over time.
+- https://github.com/kubernetes/kubernetes/issues/88375 : The test matrix for Egress is almost entirely empty, decreasing the verbosity of new tests will organically increase likelihood of new test submissions over time.

 ### Consequences of this problem